 Common Core Seminar Description

-CORE/HON 179 CORE - What is Human Nature?
+CORE/HON 179 CORE - What Does it Mean to be Human?

 This is the first of three interdisciplinary courses that, together with the fourth-year capstone course in the major, comprise ODU‘s core seminars.
 All sections of this seminar will address the question, 'What is Human Nature?' through the study of humans as embodied, social, spiritual, emotional, rational beings.
 While each section listed below will approach that question from a unique perspective, all sections share common learning outcomes and a common text or texts.